Empty Set

 An empty set is a set that contains no elements.
 It is also called the null set or void set.
 In other words, if a set has nothing inside it, it is considered an empty set.

-The symbol for empty set is either $\emptyset$ or $\{\}$.
-Is $Ø$ an empty set ?
-Yes it is empty set or null set.
+The symbol for the empty set is either $\emptyset$ or $\{\}$.
+Is $Ø$ an empty set?
+Yes ,it is an empty set or null set.

 Empty Set Notation